Symmetric improved estimators for multipoint vertex functions: Details of the NRG implementation

 \section{Details of the NRG implementation}

 For quantum impurity models, it is possible to compute local multipoint correlators with NRG using a strategy described in detail in Ref.~\cite{2021LeePRX}.
+In short, MF or KF multipoint correlators are computed by convolving a set of MF or KF kernels, known analytically, with a set of so-called real-frequency partial spectral functions (PSFs), obtained via NRG~\cite{2021KuglerPRX,2021LeePRX}.
 In this appendix, we describe some further refinements of this strategy, needed to obtain the results shown in the present paper.